inesh-2384/19AI304-Fundamentals-of-C-Programming-2025-Odd-M4/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M4
-# IAPR-4- Module 4 - FoC
-## 7. Implementation of Functions.
-## 8. Implementation of passing parameters.
-# Ex.No:16
-  Implement a C program to read a date in the format DD/MM/YYYY and determine whether the entered date is valid.
-The program should check the correctness of the day, month, and year, including leap year calculations for February.
-# Date :
-# Aim:
- To implement a C program that validates a user-entered date using a function without parameters and without return value, ensuring the correctness of day, month, year, and leap year conditions.
-# Algorithm:
-### Step 1:
-  Start
-### Step 2:
-  Include the standard input-output library: #include<stdio.h>.
-### Step 3:
-### Call the function `validateDate()`.
-### Inside `validateDate()` function:
-### Step 4:
-  Declare variables `dd`, `mm`, and `yy`.
-### Step 5:
-  Ask the user to enter a date in `DD/MM/YYYY` format.
-### Step 6:
   Read the date values using `scanf`.
 ### Step 7:
   Check if the year is between **1900 and 9999**.